dakofler/Compyute/README.md

 git clone https://github.com/dakofler/Compyute
 pip install -r requirements.txt
 ```
 As of `CuPy` v13, the package does not require a GPU toolkit to be installed, so `Compyute` can be used on CPU-only machines.
-If you want to make use of GPUs, make sure to install the CUDA Toolkit.
+If you want to make use of GPUs, make sure to install the CUDA Toolkit following the installation guide of `CuPy` (https://docs.cupy.dev/en/stable/install.html).

 ## Usage